jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - Permissions have a waterfall effect
       - Built-in roles:
         - Owner
+          - Full rights to change the resource and to change the access control to grant permissions to other users.
           - Full access to resources and delegated access
+          - The Owner built-in role has the highest level of access privilege in Azure.
         - Reader
           - Can only view resources
         - Contributor
           - Create and Manage resources
+          - Full rights to change the resource, but not able to change the access control.
         - User Access Administrator
           - Delegate access to resources to other users
+          - No access to the resource except the ability to change the access control.
       - Manage access to Azure resources
       - Scope can be at multiple levels
       - Supports custom roles